-The elimination of discrimination in respect of employment and occupation Paragraph 4.5 of the policy states the following: "The company promotes the principles of equal opportunities and prohibits unfair discrimination and has established policies, namely the employment equity policy and policies prohibiting racial harassment, sexual harassment and unfair discrimination to promote these principles."
+The elimination of discrimination in respect of employment and occupation.
+Paragraph 4.5 of the Policy states the following: "The Company promotes the principles of Equal Opportunities and prohibits unfair discrimination, and has established policies - namely, the Employment Equity policy and policies prohibiting Racial Harassment, Sexual Harassment, and Unfair Discrimination - to promote these principles."
 As an employer, Exxaro is firmly committed to the concept and practice of equal opportunity, irrespective of race, religion, gender, health status, sexual preference or nationality.
 Our corporate values guide the way we do business, and discrimination on any grounds is not acceptable.
 A comprehensive suite of policies covers employment, labour relations, occupational health and safety, training and education, diversity and equal opportunity.
 Our aim is to provide working conditions that are safe and healthy, opportunities that are enriching and an environment conducive to performance.
 There is no discrimination between the salaries of men and women in the bargaining unit category as collective agreements determine specific guaranteed minimum salaries.
 In the management and specialist category, individual salaries are strictly based on contracted performance.
-ENVIRONMENT GLOBAL COMPACT PRINCIPLE Businesses should support a precautionary approach to environmental challenges POLICIES AND MANAGEMENT SYSTEMS Exxaro adopts the precautionary principle, which is entrenched in the National Environmental Management Act (NEMA), when evaluating the environmental impacts of business opportunities.
-We focus on responsible use by conserving natural resources and reducing the burden of pollutants on the environment through: - Ensuring all activities are properly authorised - Complying with all statutory environmental requirements as a minimum - Using energy and water as efficiently as possible - Conducting activities responsibly from the twin perspectives of compliance and natural resource use - Participating actively in voluntary benchmarks, such as the global carbon and water disclosure projects - Developing innovative policies and programmes to address environmental impacts and use of natural resources.
+Environment Global compact principle Policies and management systems Summary of actions and results Environment Businesses should support a precautionary approach to environmental challenges.
+Exxaro adopts the precautionary principle, which is entrenched in the National Environmental Management Act (NEMA), when evaluating the environmental impacts of business opportunities.
+We focus on responsible use by conserving natural resources and reducing the burden of pollutants on the environment through: - Ensuring all activities are properly authorised - Complying with all statutory environmental requirements as a minimum - Using energy and water as efficiently as possible - Conducting activities responsibly from the twin perspectives of compliance and natural resource use - Actively participating in voluntary benchmarks, such as the global carbon and water disclosure projects - Developing innovative policies and programmes to address environmental impacts and use of natural resources.
 Comprehensive group standards have enhanced the implementation of legal requirements and sustainable use of natural resources.
 These include management standards for air quality, water, energy, rehabilitation and mine closure, and environmental incident management and reporting.
 Legal compliance South African mining companies are heavily regulated, with compliance centred on receiving, converting and retaining all mining rights.
-To ensure we continue to meet legal requirements as a minimum, compliance across Exxaro is monitored by two boardmandated entities: the sustainability, risk and compliance committee as well as the social and ethics committee.
+To ensure that we continue to meet legal requirements as a minimum, compliance across Exxaro is monitored by two board-mandated entities: the sustainability, risk and compliance committee as well as the social and ethics committee.
 Running all our operations with approved EMPs is fundamental to our sustainability and legal compliance.
-SUMMARY OF ACTIONS AND RESULTS All Exxaro's business units have ISO 14001 accreditation, reflecting the global industry standards in place to minimise environmental impacts.
-All our South African operations have environmental management programmes (EMPs) as required under the Mineral and Petroleum Resources Development Act (MPRDA) and National Environmental Management Act (NEMA).
+All of Exxaro's business units have ISO 14001 accreditation, reflecting the global industry standards in place to minimise environmental impacts.
+All our South African operations have environmental management programmes (EMPs) as required under the Mineral and Petroleum Resources Development Act (MPRDA) and NEMA.
 These standards inform key measurable compliance indicators to ensure that Exxaro remains a legally authorised sustainable business.
-During 2018 environmental licensing applications for various new projects were at different stages of their respective regulatory assessment.
+During 2019 environmental licensing applications for various new projects were at different stages of their respective regulatory assessment.
 We have continuously engaged with the relevant authorities, agencies and other stakeholders to expedite these licences.
-Exxaro received no environmental stoppage directives and no fines were issued during 2018.
-GLOBAL COMPACT PRINCIPLE 8.
-Undertake initiatives to promote greater environmental responsibility POLICIES AND MANAGEMENT SYSTEMS Key continuous environmental risks at Exxaro's operations have been identified and are listed below: - Greenhouse gas emissions (GHG) - Air quality management - Water quality management, security of supply - Hazardous waste management - Biodiversity management - Ongoing rehabilitation - Cost of, and provision for, environmental liabilities - Improving compliance to granted environmental licences - Increasing statutory and non-statutory environmental requirements - Environmental incidents (level 3).
+Exxaro received no environmental stoppage directives and no fines were issued during 2019.
+Undertake initiatives to promote greater environmental responsibility.

+Key continuous environmental risks at Exxaro's operations have been identified and are listed below:

+- Greenhouse gas emissions (GHG)

+- Air quality management

+- Water quality management, security of supply

+- Hazardous waste management

+- Biodiversity management

+- · Ongoing rehabilitation

+- Cost of, and provision for, environmental liabilities

+- Improving compliance to granted environmental licences

+- Increasing statutory and non-statutory environmental requirements

+- Environmental incidents (Level 3).